ansible/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 However, the three types of code do not use the same string strategy.
 If you're developing a module or some ``module_utils`` code, be sure to read the section on string strategy carefully.

-Minimum Version of Python-3.x and Python-2.x
+Minimum version of Python-3.x and Python-2.x
 ============================================

 On the controller we support Python-3.5 or greater and Python-2.7 or greater.
 Module-side, we